visual-space/visual-editor/README.md

 )
 ```

 Make sure you don't create a new `EditorController` instance on `setState()`.
 This mistake degrades performance and you will lose the document's edit history.
 You can update or change the document directly from the [controller](https://github.com/visual-space/visual-editor/blob/develop/lib/controller/controller.md).
-We have a dedicated page for [performance](https://github.com/visual-space/visual-editor/blob/develop/PERFORMANCE.md) tips and tricks.

 **Saving a Document**
 ```dart